sygnaltech/ionic4UiPatterns/src/assets/start.md

 # IONIC 4 UI Patterns

-This project is a collection of basic UI patterns, intended to test & establish best practices.
+This project is a collection of basic UI design patterns, focused on the inteface between the model/controller and the view.

+It is intended to test & establish best practices, around the following design requirements;

 ## Database Create, Retrieve, Update and Delete ( CRUD ) UI Patterns